-- · To perform an individual part in a group and interpret the mood and effect of the music - To develop musical ideas exploiting musical elements and a variety of resources - To compose music for specific purposes using notation and/or IT to explore, develop and revise musical ideas - To respond to music of various eras and periods identifying conventions used within different styles - To critically appraise their own work taking account their own intentions and the comments of others
+- Perform an individual part in a group and interpret the mood and effect of the music. - Develop musical ideas through exploiting musical elements, while using a variety of resources. - Compose music for specific purposes using notation and/or IT to explore, develop and revise musical ideas. - Respond to music of various eras and periods and identify conventions used within different styles. - Critically appraise their own work and that of others, taking account of their own intentions and the comments of others.